MicrosoftDocs/entra-docs/docs/identity-platform/scenario-desktop-acquire-token-username-password.md

 # Desktop app that calls web APIs: Acquire a token using username and password

 In your desktop applications, you can use the username and password flow, also known as Resource Owner Password Credentials (ROPC), to acquire a token silently.
-This flow is limited and not recommended, but there are still use cases where it's necessary.

 >[!WARNING]
 > The username and password flow is **not recommended** as the application will be asking a user for their password directly, which is an insecure pattern.
-For more information about the risks and challenges the ROPC flow poses, refer to ["What’s the solution to the growing problem of passwords?
-You, says Microsoft"](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).
+For more information about the risks and challenges the ROPC flow poses, refer to ["What’s the solution to the growing problem of passwords?](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).

 Additionally, by using a username and password, developers give up a number of things, including: